matter-labs/solx/docs/src/02-command-line-interface.md

 # Command Line Interface (CLI)

-The CLI of **solx** is designed with resemblance to the CLI of **solc**.
+The CLI of **solx** is designed to mimic that of **solc**.
 There are several main input/output (I/O) modes in the **solx** interface:

 - [Basic CLI](#basic-cli)
 - [Standard JSON](./03-standard-json.md)

-The basic CLI and combined JSON modes are more light-weight and suitable for calling from the shell.
+The basic CLI is simpler and suitable for using from the shell.
 The standard JSON mode is similar to client-server interaction, thus more suitable for using from other applications.

 > All toolkits using **solx** must be operating in standard JSON mode and follow [its specification](./03-standard-json.md).
 > It will make the toolkits more robust and future-proof, as the standard JSON mode is the most versatile and used for the majority of popular projects.

 This page focuses on the basic CLI mode.
-For more information on the standard JSON mode, see [the corresponding page](./03-standard-json.md).
+For more information on the standard JSON mode, see [this page](./03-standard-json.md).